Icy blast gripping US blamed for deaths in Tennessee, as Oregon braces for another round of cold

 After several days of cold that kept all but the heartiest indoors in Chicago, Thursday brought some relief, with afternoon temperatures of around 25 degrees (minus-4 Celsius).

 In western New York, the icy weather was blamed for three deaths in three days.
-Two people apparently died while clearing snow, and a third was struck by a vehicle while brushing some from his car, officials said Wednesday.
+Then on Thursday, an American Airlines plane slid off a snowy taxiway in Rochester, New York, after a flight from Philadelphia.
+No injuries were reported.

 Five people were struck and killed by a tractor-trailer on Interstate 81 in northeastern Pennsylvania after they left their vehicles following a separate crash on slick pavement.